U.S. Military Veterans

-We consider high academic standards, leadership in non-academic areas, and personal qualities will form the basis for all of our admission decisions.
-However, the many and unique experiences which constitute military service at all levels usually become an important part of a veteran’s applicant file.
+We consider high academic standards, leadership in non-academic areas, and personal qualities in all of our admission decisions.
+However, the many and unique experiences which constitute military service at all levels usually become an important part of a veteran’s application.

-The first thing you will need to determine is your eligibility to apply, either as a first-year or transfer student.
-If you have not completed a full year of college course work, you may be able to apply as a first-year student.
-If you have completed more than one year’s worth of college courses, but not more than two years in total, you may apply as a transfer student.
+The first thing you will need to determine is your eligibility to apply either as a first-year or transfer student.
+If you have not completed a full year of college course work, you can apply as a first-year student.
+If you have completed more than one year’s worth of college courses, but less than two years in total, you can apply as a transfer student.